penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 When we started on the project, one of the key aims we had was to make sure that after the project ended (in effect now!), Turing would be in a place where it was possible to be maintained purely by the open-source community.
 I'm really not certain that that's happened at all.
-While we've made great strides in terms of docs and onboarding (the docs have [a full section on contributing now](https://turinglang.org/docs/contributing/start-contributing/)), I'm not sure that there have really been any regular contributors.
+While we've made great strides in terms of docs and onboarding (the docs have [a full section on contributing now](https://turinglang.org/docs/contributing/start-contributing/)), I'm not sure that there have really been enough regular contributors to make me feel comfortable about this.

 This is quite obviously a problem across the entire Julia ecosystem.
 Packages (even important ones) are maintained by small teams, individuals, or in some cases nobody.